 ASEAN-China FTA Amendments to Ease Market Access

-In August 2019, the amendments to the ASEAN-China FTA came into force, simplifying the rules for trade of goods, services, and investments in the ASEAN-China economic zone that is home to over 1.8 billion people.
+The amendments to the ASEAN-China FTA came into force in August 2019, simplifying the rules for trade of goods, services, and investments in the ASEAN-China economic zone that is home to over 1.8 billion people.

 ASEAN-China now looks to strengthen this existing multilateral trading system to unlock new business opportunities for all countries involved.
 The two giant economic blocs recently ratified the Framework Agreement on Comprehensive Economic Cooperation and Certain Agreements thereunder between ASEAN And China (“ACFTA Upgrading Protocol”).